alleyinteractive/wp-rest-api-guard/README.md

 The WordPress REST API is generally very public and can share a good deal of information with the internet anonymously.
 This plugin aims to make it easier to restrict access to the REST API for your WordPress site.

+Out of the box the plugin can:

+- Disable anonymous access to the REST API.
+- Restrict and control anonymous access to the REST API by namespace, path, etc.

 ### Settings Page